Malaysia to Send Plastic Waste Back to Where It Came From

 Read More: A Patch of Plastic Garbage in the Pacific Ocean Amounts to Twice the Size of Texas, a New Study Says

 Yeo said Malaysia has already sent five containers of waste that had been smuggled into Malaysia to Spain, where it originated, according to Reuters.
-It is not clear who is responsible for the smuggling.

-Plastic waste has become an increasingly contentious issue since China upset the global market with its import ban.
+Plastic waste has become a contentious issue since China upset the global market with its import ban.
 Just last week, the Philippines recalled its ambassador and consuls in Canada after the country missed a deadline to take back plastic waste they had shipped to the Asian nation years ago.

 Approximately 180 countries agreed to amend the Basel Convention to better regulate plastic waste trade, according to Reuters.
 The U.S. has not ratified the treaty.